Ramb0a/awesome-cloud-native/README.md

 ## FinOps

+Even though cloud spending is now a material amount of IT spend, the cloud operating model is still immature.
+As companies move away from the fixed-cost data center model and toward the cloud with its variable-cost, consumption-based model, they must transform their financial operations, just as they did their development ones

+A central **FinOps** team is the driver of a mindset across the organization, which evangelizes best practices for incorporating cost considerations into development plans.

+### What is FinOps?

 > An operational framework and cultural shift that brings technology, finance, and business together to drive financial accountability and accelerate business value realization through cloud transformation. - google definition

 > The term “FinOps” typically refers to the emerging professional movement that advocates a collaborative working relationship between DevOps and Finance, resulting in an iterative, data-driven management of infrastructure spending (i.e., lowering the unit economics of cloud) while simultaneously increasing the cost efficiency and, ultimately, the profitability of the cloud environment.